status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 ## Step 5: Finalize the vote {: #finalize-the-vote}

-After the two-day verification period, the finalization begins.
-At least one person must finalize the vote.
+After the verification period, at least one person must finalize the vote for it to reach a result.
 Otherwise, the current round of vote stays pending and no one can initiate a new round.

 1. From the top navigation of the dApp, select **Directory**.
 1. Select **Finalize Weekly Featured**.
 1. From your wallet, confirm and pay the gas fee.

 !!! note
-    After the finalization period, the top five communities with the highest number of SNT tokens are showcased in the Featured section.
+    After the finalization period, up to five communities with the highest number of SNT tokens are showcased in the Featured section.

 --8<-- "includes/urls-en.txt"